I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 Java fern can tolerate a wide range of water parameters.

-With that being said, the ideal temperature for the proper growth of Java fern is from 68 to 82 degrees Fahrenheit.
+With that being said, the ideal temperature for the proper growth of Java fern is 68 to 82 degrees Fahrenheit.

 The pH tolerance range is from 6 to 7.5.